-The British Association of City Missions (BACM) is a Christian network founded in 1991, with aims of strengthening fellowship and bringing together City Missions from across the UK and Ireland.
+The City Mission Movement (UK) is a Christian network founded in 1991, with aims of strengthening fellowship and bringing together City Missions from across the UK and Ireland.

 There are currently 20 City Missions in the association and the work of these reflect the original motivation of David Nasmith, the founder of the City Mission Movement.

 David Nasmith believed that Christians should have a visible presence in their local communities, sharing the Christian faith practically, as well as spiritually.
 Naismith founded the first City Mission in Glasgow in 1826.
 Nasmith went on to set up other City Missions in the UK and overseas, notably in the USA and Europe.